GoogleCloudPlatform/magic-modules/README.md

 They'll look over the code before running the "Magician", the Magic Modules CI system that generates PRs against each tool.
 Each review pass, your reviewer will run the Magician again to update the PRs against the tools.

-If there are multiple tools affected, that first reviewer will be the "primary" reviewer, and for each other affected tool a maintainer for that specific tool will make a pass.
-The primary reviewer will make it clear which other maintainers need to review, and prompt them to review your code; you will communicate primarily with the first reviewer.

-Even when multiple tools are affected, this will generally be a quick look by that maintainer with no changes needing to be made.

 Once you've gotten approvals from the primary reviewer and the reviewers for any affected tools, the primary reviewer will merge your changes.